Home » Ted Bundy Seattle Locations » This Location

 By the time he reached his teenage years, he was a voyeur who liked to sneak out of his house, creep around in the darkness, and peer through women's windows.

 Real estate broker James Pitts III shows off the living room, which was remodeled in 2017.
-The house was built in 1946 by Charles and Pauline Kelly.
-It is 1,431 square feet in size, and it has 4 bedrooms and 2 bathrooms.
-The house was also renovated in 1996.
-This means that the interior probably looks a lot different than it did when Bundy lived here.
+The 1,431-square-foot house was built in 1946 by Charles and Pauline Kelly.
+It has four bedrooms and two bathrooms.

 Shortly before his execution, he told a psychiatrist about one of the deviant activities that he engaged in when he was just 13 years old.